bfraser/puppet-grafana/README.md

 `content` must be valid JSON, and is parsed before imported.
 `grafana_user` and `grafana_password` are optional, and required when authentication is enabled in Grafana. `grafana_api_path` is optional, and only used when using sub-paths for the API. `organization` is optional, and used when creating a dashboard for a specific organization.
+`folder` is an optional parameter, but the folder resource must exist.

 Example:
 Make sure the `grafana-server` service is up and running before creating the `grafana_dashboard` definition.
 One option is to use the `http_conn_validator` from the [healthcheck](https://forge.puppet.com/puppet/healthcheck) module